Waitin' on a Woman: Music video

 Paisley has referred to "Waitin' on a Woman" as "one of the most important songs" that he's ever recorded.
 Because of the importance that he places on the song, Paisley asked Andy Griffith to star in the music video, as he felt that Griffith's personality matched the personality of the older man in the song.
 Griffith speaks the old man's lines in the video as well.
-Jim Shea and Peter Tilden directed the video.
+Jim Shea directed the music video for "Waitin' On A Woman".
+Peter Tilden produced the video, and the premiere of the video was on CMT and GAC on June 30, 2008.

 In August 2008, the song's video mix, complete with Griffith's vocals, was sent to radio as well.
 This mix is also included on Paisley's 2008 album Play.
 The video was shot in Nags Head, North Carolina at milepost 16's Tanger Outlets.

 Parody

-In January 2009, parodist Cledus T. Judd released a parody entitled "Waitin' on Obama", referencing Barack Obama's election as President of the United States.
+In 2009, parodist and comedian Cledus T. Judd released a parody of the song titled "Waitin' on Obama", referencing Barack Obama's election as President of the United States.